ikeikeikeike/esx/README.md

 end
 ```

-## Definition for updating record via such as Model.
+## Definition for updating record via such as a Model.

 ```elixir
 defmodule MyApp.Blog do